Hans Christian Christoffersen

 Hans Christian Christoffersen (9 October 1882 – 3 March 1966) was a Norwegian chess player, three-times Norwegian Chess Championship winner (1926, 1929, 1936).

 Biography

 Hans Christian Christoffersen was photographer by profession.
 In 1905, he was one of the founders of the chess club in Drammen.
-In the 1930s Hans Christian Christoffersen was one of the leading Norwegian chess players.
+In the mid 1920's - 1930s Hans Christian Christoffersen was one of the leading Norwegian chess players.
 He three times won the Norwegian Chess Championship: in 1926, 1929 and 1936.

 Hans Christian Christoffersen played for Norway in the Chess Olympiads: